Homogenization of Schrodinger equations. Extended Effective Mass Theorems for non-crystalline matter: Preliminaries and Background

 \end{enumerate} For simplicity, we shall use $\tau(k)\omega$ to denote $\tau(k,\omega)$.
 Moreover, it is usual to say that $\tau(k)$ is a discrete (continuous) dynamical system if $k \in \Z^n$ ($k \in \R^n$), but we only stress this when it is not obvious from the context.

 A measurable function $f$ on $\Omega$ is called $\tau$-invariant, if for each $k \in \mathbb{G}$

 Hence a measurable set $E \in \mathcal{F}$ is $\tau$-invariant, if its characteristic function $\chi_E$ is $\tau$-invariant.
-In fact, it is a straightforward to show that, a $\tau$-invariant set $E$ can be equivalently defined by

-Moreover, we say that the dynamical system $\tau$ is ergodic, when all $\tau$-invariant sets $E$ have measure $\PM(E)$ of either zero or one.
+In fact, it is a straightforward to show that, a $\tau$-invariant set $E$ can be equivalently defined by $ \tau(k) E= E \quad \text{for each $k \in \mathbb{G}$}. $ Moreover, we say that the dynamical system $\tau$ is ergodic, when all $\tau$-invariant sets $E$ have measure $\PM(E)$ of either zero or one.
 Equivalently, we may characterize an ergodic dynamical system in terms of invariant functions.
 Indeed, a dynamical system is ergodic if each $\tau$- invariant function is constant almost everywhere, that is to say